code42/py42/docs/userguides/departingemployee.md

-# Add or Remove users from the Departing Employee List
+# Add or Remove Users From the Departing Employees List

+Use py42 to quickly and easily manage users on the Departing Employees list.
+This guide describes how to add users to and remove users from the Departing Employees list.

-Let's say you want to add a user to the departing employee list.
-All you need to know is the user's Code42 user UID.
+To add a user to the Departing Employees list, all you need to know is the user's Code42 user UID.

 To get the user UID based on username: